MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Picture 7.
 “Access token has expired.”
 Error

 The cause of this issue might be configuration of access token lifetime from the Azure side.
 By default, the access token expires after 1 hour.
-To increase expiration time, please see [this article](https://docs.microsoft.com/azure/active-directory/active-directory-configurable-token-lifetimes).
+To increase expiration time, see [this article](https://docs.microsoft.com/azure/active-directory/active-directory-configurable-token-lifetimes).

 Example of this using [Azure AD PowerShell Module Public Preview release](https://www.powershellgallery.com/packages/AzureADPreview)